Hong Kong holds its breath ahead of polls amid lull in violence

 “We have to ensure voter safety and let them vote without any interference,” Police Commissioner Tang Ping-keung said at a briefing on Friday after a two-day lull in violence.

 He said police would “deploy high-profile patrols” near polling stations.
-There have been no publicized threats against voters or polling stations.
+There have been no publicised threats against voters or polling stations.

 The protests started over a now-withdrawn bill that would have allowed people to be sent to China for trial, but which soon evolved into calls for full democracy, posing the biggest challenge to Chinese President Xi Jinping since he came to power in 2012.

 A man stabbed and wounded pro-Beijing lawmaker Junius Ho this month.
-Jimmy Sham, a leader of Hong Kong’s pro-democracy Civil Human Rights Front, was beaten by men with hammers in October after his group organized mass rallies against the extradition bill.
+Jimmy Sham, a leader of Hong Kong’s pro-democracy Civil Human Rights Front, was beaten by men with hammers in October after his group organised mass rallies against the extradition bill.

 A knife-wielding man bit off part of pro-democracy district councillor Andrew Chiu’s ear at the beginning of November.